des-science/2pt_pipeline/README.md

 #SBATCH --image=docker:jderose/2pt_pipeline
 #SBATCH --volume="/global/cscratch1/sd/<username>/output/:/output;/global/cscratch1/sd/<username>/input/:/input"

+cd 2pt_pipeline

-srun -n 32 shifter python3 -m /2pt_pipeline/pipeline --stage 2pt <config>
+srun -n 32 shifter python3 -m pipeline --stage 2pt <config>

 ```

 will allow you to access the directories /global/cscratch1/sd/<username>/output/ and /global/cscratch1/sd/<username>/input/ as /output/ and /input/ when running, so make sure to replace the relevant directories in your config file.
+You should replace the `cd 2pt_pipeline` command in the submission script above so that it points to the directory that you have cloned this branch of 2pt_pipeline into.

 For much more information about docker/shifter at NERSC, see here: https://docs.nersc.gov/programming/shifter/how-to-use/